 Everything is a trade-off, and we value security and financial independence more.
 On top of that, what’s more luxurious than having full control of your time?
 Yup, you guessed it, that didn’t make the cut so never saw the light of day.

 TV audiences have short attention spans.
 You have to realise that, in TV, all the power lies in the editing.
-You can spin any set of facts any way you want when you control the cutting room.
+When you control the cutting room, you can spin any set of facts any way you want.

 For example, we were asked to talk about our frugality and so mentioned that we make our own wine and spirits.
 It was a simple example to counter the ‘sacrifice’ narrative: you like a dry martini, but do you want to spend £9 in a bar or £2 at home hosting friends?